f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 <h2>Introduction</h2>

 This plugin can be used to view amateur analog television transmissions a.k.a ATV.
 The transmitted video signal can be black and white or color (PAL, NTSC) but only the black and white level (luminance) is retained and hence image is black and white.
 There is no provision to demodulate the audio subcarrier either.
 The modulation can be either AM or FM (SSB with carrier is only experimental).
-A plugin supporting audio can be used in the same passband to demodulate an audio carrier but this does not work for a subcarrier which excludes FM.
+A plugin supporting audio can be used in the same baseband to demodulate an audio carrier but this does not work for a subcarrier which excludes FM.

-An optional rational downsampler with lowpass filtering can be used but its ratio is always 1.0 so in fact only the filter functionality is retained.
-This is a provision for future developments.
-When this downsampler is not engaged (button A.3) the source feeds the channel directly.
 A standard image quality for broadcast standard modes requires a sample rate of at least 4 MS/s.
 The Airspy Mini 3 MS/s mode may still be acceptable.

 Experimental modes with smaller number of lines and FPS values can be used in conjunction with the [ATV Modulator plugin](https://github.com/f4exb/sdrangel/tree/master/plugins/channeltx/modatv) to reduce sample rate and occupied bandwidth.
 Very low line frequencies and thus small bandwidths are reachable with degraded image quality.
 This is known as NBTV see: [Wikipedia article](https://en.wikipedia.org/wiki/Narrow-bandwidth_television) and [NBTV.org](http://www.nbtv.org/)